q3769/conseq4j/README.md

 It is the API client's responsibility and concern how tasks are submitted to conseq4j.
 If execution order is imperative, the client - no matter running in single or multiple threads - has to ensure that tasks are submitted in proper sequence to begin with.
 Fortunately often times, that is naturally the case, e.g., when the client is under the management of a messaging provider running a single caller thread.
-Otherwise, if the caller is multi-threaded,, then the client needs to ensure proper access order to conseq4j among the concurrent caller threads.
+Otherwise, if the caller is multi-threaded, then the client needs to ensure proper access order to conseq4j among the concurrent caller threads.
 This can be as trivial as setting up a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-) to safeguard the conseq4j API invocation; it is a client-side activity nonetheless.